Is keeping chickens for eggs as profitable as it’s cracked up to be?

 Keep eggs cool during storage and transport ideally below 20°C.

 Is there a profitable market?

 Before investing in all the work above and purchasing the quantities of chickens required to sell your eggs economically, you should check if there is a market for your eggs.

-You will want to ensure that there is a way to get your eggs to customers efficiently (perhaps via a farmer's market) and how much competition there is, to ensure you can make a profit.
+You will want to ensure that there is a way to get your eggs to customers efficiently (via a farmer’s market) and how much competition there is, to ensure you can make a profit.

-Weigh up costs of food, vet bills, housing, packaging, marketing costs and labour and weight this up against how many eggs your chickens can produce and the cost the market can support, to see if this venture will be profitable for you.
+Weigh up costs of food, vet bills, housing, packaging, marketing costs, labour, and weight this up against how many eggs your chickens can produce and the cost the market can support, to see if this venture will be profitable for you.